 We believe in transparency.
-Rather than making vague claims, we publish real accuracy data — tested against official examiner marks — so you can decide for yourself.
+Rather than making vague claims, we publish real accuracy data — tested against official examiner marks, and against a public benchmark anyone can check — so you can decide for yourself.

 |---|---|---|